Faisal-Alotaibi/FIFA21-Dataset-Analysis/README.md

 We plotted the distrubution of the top 10 nationalities in a pie chart.

 ### 10. Box plot Age Distribution by Skill Move
-Using Seaborn, we created a square depicting a "Age" distribution box with "SM" (skill movement).
+Using Seaborn, we created a box plot that visualizes the distribution of the "Age" feature with "SM" (skill movement).
 The SM feature contains a set of data (1 to 5) that evaluates players' skills according to their ages.

 Please refer to our Jupyter Notebook for detailed code, visualizations, and statistical analysis related to these insights.
 We hope this analysis provides valuable information for football enthusiasts and professionals.